Ready to beach like a boss and check out all of the very best beaches in Oaxaca?

 Plus, during the off-season, it’s often possible to have the bay all to yourself as you enjoy one of the best beaches in Oaxavca.

-Yup, there is literally a bahía to suit everyone here, whether you want to relax on a pristine beach, snorkel and scuba dive, or explore the area in a rented car or lancha (motorboat).
+Yup, there is literally a bahía to suit everyone here, whether you want to relax on a pristine beach, snorkel in Mexico, or explore the area in a rented car or lancha (motorboat).

 Huatulco is also home to the 29,000-acre Huatulco National Park, which is well worth a visit while you’re in Oaxaca.